gines-carrascal/fraud-detection-data-generator/README.md

 }

-## The date files called fraud_train.csv and fraud_test.csv generated with this tool are freely availabel, provided as is, and without any license.
+## The date files called fraud_train.csv and fraud_test.csv generated with this tool are freely available, provided as is, and without any license.